robinrodricks/FluentFTP/FluentFTP.BouncyCastle/README.md

 carries validation details in `PolicyErrorMessage`; its `PolicyErrors` enum does not distinguish chain failures from hostname failures.

+A rejected certificate sends a `bad_certificate` TLS alert to the server.
+The certificate passed to the validation callback stays valid until the stream is disposed, as with `SslStream`; copy it if you need it for longer.

+## Failures and diagnostics

+Handshake and certificate failures are raised as `System.Security.Authentication.AuthenticationException`, matching FluentFTP's default `SslStream` behaviour, so FluentFTP's own error handling and existing `catch` blocks keep working.
+The Bouncy Castle `TlsException` is attached as the inner exception and carries the TLS alert description.

+Connection diagnostics (session offers, resumption results and certificate acceptance) are written to FluentFTP's log at the Verbose level with a `BouncyCastle:` prefix. `BouncyCastleFtpConfig.Diagnostic` optionally receives the same messages.

+## Legacy session resumption

 Some legacy servers require session resumption without RFC 7627 Extended Master Secret.
 Bouncy Castle blocks that by default.
 Enable compatibility only for a known server that requires it: